jaidenamari/nectar-flow-finance/_posts/2025-06-02-estimated-quarterly-taxes-in-2025.md

 - $8,200 ÷ 4 = $2,050 per quarter

-Jo uses a simple rule: 25% of every client payment goes into a tax bucket.
-It's not perfect, but it means Jo never ends up panicking at deadline time.
+Geralt uses a simple rule: 25% of every client payment goes into a tax bucket.
+It's not perfect, but it means Geralt never ends up panicking at deadline time.

-**Pro tip from Jo:** "I named my tax account 'IRS Troll Toll' so I feel less bitter when I move money into it."
+**Pro tip:** I named my tax account 'IRS Troll Toll' so I feel less bitter when I move money into it.

 ## How to Actually Calculate It (Without Crying)